OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/SteamVRInputGuide.md

 ### Odds and Ends.... and Haptics!

 - Haptics are a special Action. as it essentially tells the program which controller this haptic “action” belongs to.
 - The add/edit Haptics button will be  next to the add/edit chord button. [in our app haptics only exist in the “haptics” action set, as such you will want to set them.]
 - **YOU MUST HAVE AN EMPTY BINDING**, otherwise haptics will not be bind-able.
 Anything will do… even “unused” (pic)
 - Other than that just place the appropriate haptic action in the appropriate spot!

 ### But Wait it’s Broke!

 - We recommend a Separate bind for every action.
 Multiple actions to one bind can cause un-predictable behavior.
 (pic)
 - This Guide Did not cover Legacy Applications or Simulated Actions, as the old input method is deprecated.
+- We also include default bindings with our program, but it is impossible for us to include bindings for all controllers.